Aykut-Vercan/the-motel-elfa-website/README.md

 ## Project Overview

 This project is a modern web application built with **Next.js** and powered by **Supabase** as the backend.
-The web application allows users to can log in with their Google accounts, browse motel and cabin details, make bookings, and view their past reservations.
+This web application allows users to can log in with their Google accounts, browse motel and cabin details, make bookings, and view their past reservations.
 Upon successful booking, a confirmation email is automatically sent to the user.

 ## Features